Challenger3000/ANTWEIGHT_BATTLEBOT/README.md

 **Website hosting over wifi...**

 For imu PIDs to work you need to tune them. the easiest way to do that is by using wifi website mode.
-To aces this website press the general purpose button while the robot is on, led will change to purple and controll will be lost.
+To aces this website press the general purpose button while the robot is on, led will change to purple and control will be lost.
 Then you can connect to wifi, by default its called PID_SETUP_WIFI with pasword 12345678 .
 PLEASE CHANGE THIS TO YOUR OWN WIFI NAME AND PASS.
+Then connect to wifi and open this: 192.168.4.1 IP address in a browser.
+You will be greated with a website asking for P I and D parameters
 After your done changing pids, you click send, if the robot receives the changes, it will flash white once. then you can click the button again to go back to driving mode.
 The website being hosted can be changed, in wifi.ino file.